-My dad helps out with cutting and piecing but he has nothing to do with the social media side of it.
+An employee helps out with cutting and piecing but this individual is not suited for almost anything else.
 Most people know that there’s two people running this and that we can’t always be on and always be answering questions.

 And I agree with you that is very frustrating.
 It’s very hard.
 It’s hard for me when I feel like I’m not, I’m not answering peoples question fast enough, but at the same time, I can’t do this all the time.
 I can’t live online.

 Josh: Exactly.
 The second thing for me would be the lack of quality and dedication, just professionalism when dealing with a third party business partner.
 Case in point being we had a warehouse for some time and they fulfilled our orders through shipping.
 They were not up to par with what I expect for customer support.
 I strive really highly to do a great, the best job I can and even, you know, two orders out of a hundred, putting the wrong thing in there, or missing an item.
 That’s unacceptable to me.

 You don’t see that so much when dealing with a third party because they’re not invested in the business or the brand the way you are.
 And that can be frustrating.

 Leah: Yeah, Josh gets really upset when even one order gets messed up.
 That always let me know that the business is in great hands because when he gets that upset when one order, one product goes missing, or maybe the label was mixed up and put on the wrong package or something like that.
 It just always makes me feel good that you know, you’re the right person in the right job and you do a great job in what you do and make sure that everyone gets their stuff and gets it as quickly as they possibly can.

 Josh: It’s true.
 It’s to the point of neurosis.